pop-os/wayland-protocols/GOVERNANCE.md

 2. Protocol proposal posts must include justification for their inclusion in their namespace per the requirements outlined in section 2.2.
-3. An indefinite discussion period for comments from wayland-protocols members will be held, with a minimum duration of 30 days.
+3. An indefinite discussion period for comments from wayland-protocols members will be held, with a minimum duration of 30 days beginning from the time when the MR was opened.
 Protocols which require a certain level of implementation status, ACKs from members, and so on, should use this time to acquire them.
 4. When the proposed protocol meets all requirements for inclusion per section 2.2, and the minimum discussion period has elapsed, the sponsoring member may merge their changes into the wayland-protocol repository.